 100% Organic.
 This means the product contains 100% of organically produced AND completely GMO-free ingredients.
 Buying something that is labeled 100% certified organic usually ensures that it’s GMO-free.
 Usually.
 More on that later.

 Certified Organic/USDA Organic.
 This label means that almost all of the ingredients — 95%–100% — are organic.
 But there is a small chance (up to 5%) that non-organic ingredients are present in the product.
-These non-organic ingredients are on a list called the USDA’s National List of Allowed and Prohibited Substances.
+These non-organic ingredients are on a list called the USDA’s National List of Allowed and Prohibited Substances, linked above.
 The list does not contain GMOs, but does approve certain synthetic substances for use in organic crop productions, such as alcohols, ethanol, calcium hypochlorite, herbicides and newspaper or other recycled paper.
-That sounds pretty gross to me, but it is only up to 5%.
-Does that make a difference to you?
+That sounds pretty gross, but it is only up to 5%.
+Does it make a difference to you?

-Many people use these terms interchangeably, but the difference between the two is often misunderstood and invites a lot of controversy, because not all products are tested all of the time.
-If the product’s not tested, you can’t be 100% sure it’s completely GMO-Free.
+Many people use these terms interchangeably, but the difference between the two is often misunderstood because not all products are tested all of the time.
+Even if the package states non-GMO, if the product’s not tested, you can’t be 100% sure it’s GMO-Free.

 The Skinny on Organic and GMO-Free Foods

 A “Non-GMO Project” label and GMO-Free means that it does not contain genetically modified ingredients, but those products may or may not be organic.
-Stated another way, products that claim to be GMO-Free can be organic or not organic (https://gmo-awareness.com/shopping-list/gmo-free-brands/).
+Stated another way, GMO-Free products can be organic or not organic.

-So back to the million dollar question remains: Are organic foods GMO-free?
-And the answer is: They are supposed to be.
-But that’s not always what happens.
-Your best chance at avoiding GMOs is to buy certified USDA organic foods, because they do not intentionally include any GMO ingredients. https://gmo-awareness.com/shopping-list/gmo-free-brands/.
+So the million dollar question remains: Are organic foods GMO-free?
+And the answer is: they are supposed to be.
+But, that’s not always what happens.
+Your best chance at avoiding GMOs is to buy certified USDA organic foods, because they do not intentionally include any GMO ingredients.
 This is the best and most easily identifiable way to assure you are eating GMO-free foods — most of the time.

 How confident do you feel that 100% certified organic products you buy at the store are GMO-Free?
 Is it important to you that your foods contain absolutely no trace of GMOs?
 What are your thoughts about the cross contamination challenges?
-Are farmers and the USDA doing enough to avoid it?
 We want to hear your thoughts on this subject!
 Let the debate begin!